MichelleGri/Hangman-Revolution/README.md

 ### Credit

 Brian Macharia - I would like to thank my mentor Brian Macharia for his valuable feedback and suggestions.
 His guidance enabled me to plan and execute the project.

-Friends and family - I would like to thank my friends and family who provided me valueable feedback during testing.

 #### Media